gverploeg/Recommender-Case-Study/pair.md

     --silent             deactivate debug output
   ```

-**You need to** specify your prediction output file as an argument.
+**You need to** specify your prediction output file as an argument (the one you will submit).

-## How to submit your score to Slack
+## How to submit your prediction for scoring

 `src/submit.py` is the script you'll use to submit your results.
-It reads your submission from a file and computes your score against the testing test.
+It reads your submission from a file and sends it for scoring.

   Here's how to use this script:
   ```bash